Feeding a Big Family on a Small Budget

 Your food budget only works if you use it, and your weekly meal plan only works if you stick to it.
 While it's okay to be spontaneous, the more you can do to avoid unplanned Uber Eats orders and fast food drive-thrus, the less likely you are to waste food and outspend your budget.
 To help stay on point, try giving your family rewards for sticking with your plan.
 Maybe two weeks of eating at home on a tight budget earns everyone a pizza party?
 Whatever helps everyone stay motivated.

 If your budget is too tight to live comfortably, there may be something more going on.
 Our NFCC-certified credit counselors can take a look at your budget and provide money-saving advice and resources.
-Credit counseling is free and available 24/7.
+Financial counseling is free and available 24/7, online and over the phone.